ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.AddSignatureAlgorithm(ed25519)
 ~~~

-- Session Cache Management: Used to tune cache capacity, lifetime, re-use,
+- Session cache management: Used to tune cache capacity, lifetime, re-use,
 and eviction policies, e.g., LRU or FIFO.
 Constants and policies for these interfaces
 are implementation-specific.